therealbstern/apcupsd/doc/manual/manual.rst

 **mainsback**
     This event is generated when the mains power returns after a powerout condition.
-The shutdown event may or may not have been generated depending on the paramaters you have defined and the length of the power outage.
+The shutdown event may or may not have been generated depending on the parameters you have defined and the length of the power outage.

     *Default:* nothing